 When you are finished using a consumer report, you must securely dispose of the report and any information you gathered from it.
 That can include burning, pulverizing, or shredding paper documents, and disposing of electronic information so that it can't be read or reconstructed.
 For more information, see Disposing of Consumer Report Information?
 Rule Tells How.

-If a CRA notifies you that the consumer address you provided is substantially different from the address it has, you must have policies and procedures to investigate and furnish the consumer’s correct address to the CRA.
-For more information, see Fighting Fraud with the Red Flags Rule.
+If you are a user of consumer reports and a CRA notifies you that the consumer address you provided is substantially different from the address it has, you must have policies and procedures to investigate and furnish the consumer’s correct address to the CRA.
+For more information, see Duties of Users Regarding Address Discrepancies.

 Your Opportunity to Comment